godotengine/godot-docs/tutorials/3d/particles/properties.rst

 The ``Amount Ratio`` property is the ratio of particles compared to the amount that will be emitted.
 If it's less than ``1.0``, the amount of particles emitted through the lifetime will be the ``Amount`` * ``Amount Ratio``.
 Changing this value while emitted doesn't affect already created particles and doesn't cause the particle system to restart.
-It's useful for making effects where the number of emitted particels varies over time.
+It's useful for making effects where the number of emitted particles varies over time.

 You can set another particle node as a ``Sub Emitter``, which will be spawned as a child of each